CUBRID/cubrid-manual/en/sql/dblink.rst

 How to use Cubrid DBLink
 ==============================================

-If you set up homogeneous brokers and heterogeneous gateways, let's look at how to write Query statements to inquire about database information.
+In the case of setting up homogeneous brokers and heterogeneous gateways, let's look at how to write Query statements to inquire about database information.

 There are two ways to write DBLINK Query statement for data inquiry.